HannaBrosch/hannabrosch.github.io/_pages/about.md

 I’m always open to discussions about my research - feel free to reach out!

-From October to December 2024, I will be a visiting PhD student at Stanford Graduate School of Education, supported by a DAAD scholarship.
+From October to December 2024, I was a visiting PhD student at Stanford Graduate School of Education, supported by a DAAD scholarship.